Council of Ministers of Nepal

-The Council of Ministers (मन्त्रिपरिषद्) or Federal Executive (संघीय कार्यपालिका) is the executive body of the federal government of Nepal.
-The prime minister is the head of the council of ministers.
-Since September 12, 2025, the Prime Minister is Sushila Karki.
+The Council of Ministers (मन्त्रिपरिषद्), also known as the Federal Executive, is the highest executive body of the federal government of Nepal.
+It serves as the central decision-making organ responsible for formulating and implementing national policies, administering the country, and directing the federal bureaucracy.
+The Prime Minister is the head of the Council of Ministers and holds the real executive authority in Nepal's parliamentary system.

+Since 27 March 2026, the Council of Ministers has been led by Prime Minister Balen Shah of the Rastriya Swatantra Party.

 Formation

 According to the Constitution of Nepal, the Prime Minister is appointed by the President of Nepal.
 The President on the recommendation of the Prime Minister of Nepal forms a council of ministers consisting of members not exceeding twenty five in number from among the members of the federal parliament on the basis of the principle of inclusion.

+Constitutional Basis

+Under the Constitution of Nepal (Part 7: Federal Executive), executive power is vested in the Council of Ministers.
+The President (head of state) formally appoints the Prime Minister and, on the Prime Minister's recommendation, other members of the Council.
+The Council operates on the principles of collective responsibility and political inclusion.

 Removal

 According to the Constitution of Nepal, the minister ceases to hold office by: